collamaf/SimCMOS/README_CMOS.md

 - Now if run in vis mode the file root ends with xxxTEST not to overwrite important ones
 - Now arguments are taken with labels, not necessary to give them all!
 If a macro is provided no visualization is init.. cool!

+2018.06.01 by collamaf
+- Added "QuickFlag" in main to automatically scale number of pixel if I want to visualize geometry
+- ".dat" was missing after Primaries file
+- Fixed problem with positioning of dummy after source (or possible absorber)
+- Added QuickFlag to be passed as an argument to program to call for scaled down geometry
+- Added structure to classify energy release due to e+/e-/gamma

 ## TO DO's

 - aggiungere il gallio? (cioè solo i parametri da input, magari aspettando di fare in modo che possano essere inseriti solo quelli interessanti..)
 - correct readme regarding Root file vectors
+- sistemare il fatto che con sourceselect=4 per qualche motivo piazza quella di Y.. insomma rivedere come DetCos piazza le sorgenti